-Optimizing for Outlook
+Optimize your emails for Outlook

-You may see issues with the following HTML Emails in Outlook 2007/2010/2013:
+You may see the following issues in Outlook:

-- No support for CSS float or position
+- CSS float and position elements ignored

 Optimizing an email specifically for recent versions of Outlook can take a lot of time and extensive testing, as there are no established guidelines.
 Doing this also requires making significant changes to how images are positioned, and this can skew how emails render across other email clients and devices.